oracle-livelabs/analytics-ai/ce-genai-ocw24/LAB2-provision-knowledge-base/provision-kb.md

 In this lab you will learn how to provision AI Agent Knowledge Base with OCI Open Search Cluster.

 An agent connects to a knowledge base, which is a vector-based storage that enables the integration or ingestion of data from a data source.
 Data sources provide connection information to the data stores that an agent uses to generate responses.
-Generative AI Agent can connect with supported data sources using Oracle Vector 23ai, OCI Open Search Cluster, Object Storage, and MySQL Heatwave.
+Generative AI Agent can connect with supported data sources using Oracle Vector 23ai, OCI Open Search Cluster, and Object Storage.

 Estimated Workshop Time: 15 minutes